 Building An Offroad Trailer From Non-Offroad Plans

-A good question from some of our customers: “I really want an offroad trailer, but I can’t seem to find the right trailer plans to build it.
-Is it better to buy the “4′ x 6.5′ – 2500# – Off-Road Trailer Plans” and enlarge it, or to buy one of the other trailers and beef it up?
+A good question from some of our customers: “I want to build an offroad trailer, but I can’t seem to find the right trailer plans to build it.
+Is it better to buy the 4 x 6.5 – 2500# – Off-Road Trailer Plans, then enlarge it, or to buy one of the other trailers and beef it up?

-That’s a good question, and I’ve answered it briefly a number of times via email.
+That is a good question, and I have answered similar questions briefly for customers a number of times.
 That probably means even more people are thinking about it, so, let’s dive in an give a full answer.

 Disclaimer: I speak only for the Mechanical Elements trailer plans.
 I know these plans because I designed them, and I know what they are capable of.
 Extrapolating the information below to plans from other sources may or may not be a good idea.
-Many other designs are really weak, so I’ll leave the choices, and judgement, to you.
+Many other designs are comparatively weak, so I will leave the choices, and judgement, to you.

 What Is Offroad?